ASEAN Declaration: Sports-Shirt Diplomacy

 The stall resulting from continued discussions with Thailand and Malik's visits briefly misled Abdul Razak into thinking that a Southeast Asian organisation would proceed without Malaysia.
 In response, Malaysia offered to host the organisation's ministerial meeting to reaffirm its support.
 Thus to dispel discouragement, on July 21, Thailand issued formal invitations for a five-nation conference to be held in Bangkok on 3 August 1967.
 By this point, a consensus on the draft's content and on the SEAARC proposal had essentially been reached among some attending governments, as the basic preparatory groundwork of the organisation had been made by Thanat, S. Rajaratnam, and Adam Malik in separate informal talks prior.
 Before formal negotiations began in Bangkok, Thai Foreign Minister Thanat Khoman employed a strategic approach to create trust among the delegates by inviting the visiting ministers to an informal retreat at Bang Saen, a seaside resort approximately 100 kilometres from Bangkok.
 Specifically staying at the Lam Thaen Guest House, the summer residence of then Thai Prime Minister Thanom Kittikachorn.

 For two days, beginning around August 5, 1967, the five foreign ministers spent time together in a relaxed setting, playing golf, sharing meals, and engaging in open conversations, all while dressed casually.
 This atmosphere of informality contrasted sharply with conventional diplomatic protocols and was later affectionately referred to as "sports-shirt diplomacy" attributed to Thanat Khoman.
 Much of ASEAN's innerworkings were negotiated and attributed through golf and the two day networking.
 Although conducted in an informal setting, the negotiation process was not without its challenges.
 Each minister entered the discussions with distinct historical and political perspectives, often differing significantly from one another.
-Through humor, goodwill, and mutual respect, the ministers were able to address and reconcile these differences.
+Through humour, goodwill, and mutual respect, the ministers were able to address and reconcile these differences.
 In parallel to their formal meetings, they continued exchanges whilst contributing to an atmosphere that facilitated candid dialogue.
 This informal interaction and formal negotiation would later characterise the ASEAN ministerial tradition.